IUPAC/IUPAC-FAIRSpec/dev-linux/validation/README.md

 pip install check-jsonschema
 ```

-2. Open the file `/IUPAC_FAIRSPEC/dev-linux/validation/` and change the `DATA_DIRECTORY` with the absolute path to the folder that stores the ouput folders of the extraction.
+2. Open the file `/IUPAC_FAIRSPEC/dev-linux/validation/` and change the `DATA_DIRECTORY` to the absolute path of the folder that stores the ouput folders of the extraction.
 The output folder should be categorized

 Example: